 With the advent of a national movement for healthcare reform and the passage of the Affordable Care Act, Dr. Ortiz has been leading the charge for urban primary care infrastructure development, medical neighborhood integration, value based payment reform, technology innovation and an advocate for Patient Centered Medical Home principles for health care delivery.
 Leading physicians and other NJ health care stake holders, he served as past president of the NJ Academy of Family Physicians, representing over 1200 Family Physicians and other primary care practitioners in NJ.

-Most Recently, Dr. Ortiz has been named the Medical Director of the NJ Innovations Institute for Health Care, CMS Practice Transformation Network, tasked with bringing practice transformation support services to a value based system to primary care practitioners.
+Most Recently, Dr. Ortiz has been named the Medical Director of the NJ Innovations Institute for Health Care, CMS funded Garden Practice Transformation Network, tasked with bringing practice transformation support services into a value based alternative payment models to primary care practitioners.

-Dr. Ortiz has most recently served as Consultant Medical Director for the City of Newark, Dept. of Child and Family Well Being Health Centers, a new FQHC where he provided vision and clinical leadership to this transformation, growing a unique, comprehensive, primary health care service provided by a dedicated team of health care professionals, reaching the most vulnerable populations in the City.
-Dr. Ortiz also serves as consultant medical director at NJ HITEC and is the former Chief of the Division of Family and Community Medicine at Newark Beth Israel Medical Center.
+Dr. Ortiz has formally served as Consultant Medical Director for the City of Newark, Dept. of Child and Family Well Being Health Centers, a new FQHC, where he provided vision and clinical leadership to this transformation, growing a unique, comprehensive, primary health care service provided by a dedicated team of health care professionals, reaching the most vulnerable populations in the City.
+Dr. Ortiz also served as consultant medical director at NJ HITEC and is the former Chief of the Division of Family and Community Medicine at Newark Beth Israel Medical Center.

 He lives in Montclair, NJ, is married 35 years to his wife, Myrna, a retired Physical Therapist, has 3 married children and 5 healthy grandchildren.